FengDenny/Vanilla/Gallery/README.md

 ## CSS3

-- CSS is used and written to help display the dummy data gallery using `grid` syste.
+- CSS is used and written to help display the dummy data gallery using `grid` system.
 - Each photo displays their title with `title overlay` on `hover` using `transform`, `opacity` property, and `absolute` positioning